 You’re not alone.
 Most breastfed babies refuse everything but the real deal at first.
 Be patient and know that with time (and hunger) your baby will eventually accept food from something other than the breast.
 There are a couple of things you can do to make it easier:

 Find the right bottle nipple.
-There’s no one bottle nipple that’s “best” for all babies.
+There’s no one bottle nipple that’s “best” for all babies, says Amy Spangler, MN, RN, IBCLC, author of Breastfeeding: A Parent’s Guide.
 You’ll have to experiment with a variety of them (slow-flow, fast-flow, wide base, narrow base, firm, flexible) to see which ones your baby will accept.
 Babies typically prefer the flow rate (slow, medium, fast) that matches their sucking skills.
 While flow that’s too slow can be frustrating for some babies, flow that’s too fast can make it difficult for your baby to breathe.
 So watch baby closely during bottle feedings to see which type she seems to be adjusting to more readily.

 Tips for Choosing the Right Bottle

 How Breastfeeding Changes as Baby Grows